HeegyuKim/airbnb-seattle-open-dataset-analysis/README.md

 - listings.csv: Listings, including full descriptions and average review score
 - reviews.csv: Reviews, including unique id for each reviewer and detailed comments
 - airbnb-analysis.ipynb: IPython Notebook for data preparation, modeling, evaluation
-- map.html: visualize the location of hostings on the google map
 - requirements.txt: required packages for python

 ## Requirements - You must know about